OV-chipkaart: Public Transport Smart Card in the Netherlands

-The OV-Chipkaart (OV-chip card) is the national public transport ticket system in Netherlands and has replaced the old paper tickets such as the strippenkaart.
+The OV-chipkaart (OV-chip card) is the public transport contactless ticket system in the Netherlands which has replaced most of the old paper-style tickets.

-This OV-chip card is in use on public transport such as trams, buses and metros - and can also be activated for use on trains.
+The OV-chip card is in use on all forms of public transport including trains, trams, buses and metros.

 There are 3 types of OV-chipkaart available: